QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 # S.A.P.I.E.N.S
-## The global PKM Framework
+## A global PKM Framework
-A philosophy of everyday life applied to Obsidian, to support curiosity, thinking, projects, relationships and introspection.
+A philosophy of everyday life infused in a structure for Obsidian, to support curiosity, thinking, projects, relationships and introspection.

 ⚠️ This is an Alpha version that I hope will ignite discussions, provoke introspection, and give people a head start in the wondrous world of PKM/Obsidian.💫